aridjayarecipes/cutesrecipes.web.app/content/post/2230-how-to-make-any-night-of-the-week-plum-blossom-sushi-rolls.md

 recipeinstructions:
 - "Cut one sheet of nori into 5 even strips.
 Cut another into four even strips, and set aside one of those 1/4 sheet strips together with the first 5 strips.
 Prepare a small bowl of water for wetting your fingers.
 Set aside these items together with the ingredients marked with ☆.
 Drain the tuna very well, and mix with the mayonnaise."
 - "Spread a layer of the cooked white rice evenly over the sheet of uncut nori, and mix the remaining rice with the ingredients marked with ☆."
 - "Using a sushi rolling mat, fill the 5 nori strips with the pink rice, and roll to make 5 rolls.
-(Don't roll into completely closed tubes.
+(Don&#39;t roll into completely closed tubes.
 Leave them open a little as shown.)"
 - "Spread the tuna mixture onto the 1/4-sheet strip of nori and roll it up tightly."
 - "Set 2 of the rolls of pink rice in the center of the sheet of nori spread with white rice, and then set the tuna roll on top."
 - "Place the remaining 3 pink rice rolls so that the tuna roll is in the center and the pink rice rolls form flower petals around it."
 - "Wrap up the whole roll in the sushi rolling mat, pressing together firmly.
-Use a wet knife to cut the roll into slices, and you're done."
+Use a wet knife to cut the roll into slices, and you&#39;re done."
 - "There will be a little bit of the pink sushi rice left over, so you can press that into a moistened cookie cutter and then push it out again to form cute shapes."
 categories:
 - Recipe